Mayez/AtlasGeographyGame/README.md

 How Atlas Works:

+        The file structure for this to work is as follows: testing.py
+        templates:                       <--templates is the name of the folder housing these files index.html
+                index2.html
+        static:                             <--static is the name of the folder housing these files jquery.js
+                stylesheet.css
+                countries.json

         So basically how it works is a country is picked at random (Ex.
 Canada) by the computer and what happens is that the user must think of a country that starts with the last letter of that country.
 So for example if Canada was selected then the user chooses Afghanistan as 'a' is the last